YAMY1234/JiXiaoAn/README.md

 This program is developed using Python, the Python version used is 3.8.6, the development tool is Pycharm, and the running platform is Windows10.

-**Pyqt5 Front-end UI The framework implements the system to realize the page design.
+**Pyqt5 Front-end UI The framework implements the system to realize the page design**.
 Adhering to the Interface Segregation Principle in the design process, an interface only does one thing, and a button only corresponds to one function, ensuring the program function decoupling, high Aggregation and low coupling.
 At the same time, it fully increases the code to reuse, showing that the data table of different devices uses the same class for design and reuse.

-***\* SMTP The service realizes 163 mailbox email sending**.
+**SMTP The service realizes 163 mailbox email sending**.
 We have registered a special account to send emails to system users to inform users of threatening content in a timely manner.

 Sqlite realizes front-end separation and data interaction.
 The program front-end display is separated from back-end network card data packet capture, prediction and other functions, and data transmission interacts through the Sqlite database.